Blog

 If the lien waiver says that it is “effective immediately” or if it has no conditional statement saying that the waiver will only take effect once payment is made, you are being made to waive your lien rights unconditionally.

-• The lien waiver requires a “Through Date”
+• The Lien Waiver Requires a “Through Date”

 The “Through Date” is the date that sets the coverage for your lien waiver.
 Once you sign the lien waiver, you are waiving your lien rights only for the services that you performed through this date.
-This is to make sure that you are not waiving ALL of your lien rights, and that you still can file a mechanics lien for the work that you will perform on the project in the future.
+This is to make sure that you are not waiving all of your lien rights, and that you can still file a mechanics lien for the work that you will perform on the project in the future.

 Idaho has no rules on what information must be included in a lien waiver, regardless of type.
 However, when preparing or signing an unconditional lien waiver upon progress payment, make sure that it generally has the following information: